SDRSharpR/SDRSharper/README.md

 <br>
 <br>
 <img src="Screenshot.png"><br>
 Stay tuned for further releases...
 Upcoming...
-UniTrunker!!
+UniTrunker (mainly for trunking) and DSDplus (mainly since they dont want to release unless your 'Fastlane', 6 months my ass) !!
 Just cleaning it up for successful compile. ;)